Qarachar Noyan: Timurid sources

 Later Timurid historians, such as Sharaf ad-Din Ali Yazdi in his Zafarnama and Hafiz-i Abru in his Majma and Zubdat, greatly elaborated on the origins of the dynasty, including on the life and background of Qarachar.
 In such works, his ancestry (which is never clarified in earlier accounts) is said to link to that of Genghis Khan.
 His paternal grandfather was stated to be Erdemchu Barlas, son of Qachuli, himself a son of Tumanay Khan, Genghis Khan's great-great-grandfather.
-This relationship is expressed in other works as well as engraved on Timur's cenotaph and tombstone in the Gur-e-Amir.
+This relationship is expressed in other works as well as engraved on Timur's cenotaph and tombstone in the Gur-e-Amir, in Samarkand, Uzbekistan.
 Qarachar's father Suqu Sechen was depicted as having been a trusted advisor of Yesugei, Genghis Khan's father, having been present at the latter's birth and foretelling the infant's future greatness.
 Suqu is claimed by Yazdi to have died shortly after Yesugei while their children were still young, though this would contradict The Secret History, which states that he was still alive in 1190.

 Qarachar was described as being among the earliest tribal leaders to swear allegiance to Genghis Khan.
 He was given a command of 10,000 and advised the emperor frequently throughout his decades-long conquests.
+Qarachar was depicted as being consulted at critical junctures, and as having unhorsed Ong Khan during the final battle against the Keraites.

-As Khan was dying, he is recounted to have summoned his sons and brothers as well as Qarachar.
+As Genghis Khan was dying, he is recounted to have summoned his sons and brothers as well as Qarachar.
 There, after having received their homage, he praised the wisdom of the latter and urged his sons to follow his council and commands.
 Genghis Khan then ordered the division of his empire among his progeny, bestowing to his second son Chagatai the lands of Transoxiana, which would later become the Chagatai Khanate.
 In continuation of a covenant made between their respective great-grandfathers Qachuli and Qabul, he commended this son to Qarachar's care, who was also entrusted with the administration and armies to manage on his behalf.
 This arrangement was formalised by the legal adoption by the nobleman of Chagatai, whose daughter Qarachar also married, so as to establish a "bond of fatherhood and sonship".
 It was from this marriage that Timur claimed descent.